crossplane/docs/content/master/concepts/pods.md

 defining webhook configurations.

 The core CRDs installed by the init container include:
-* Composite Resource Definitions, Compositions, Configurations and Providers
+* CompositeResourceDefinitions, Compositions, Configurations and Providers
-* `locks` to manage package dependencies
+* Locks to manage package dependencies
-* `controllerconfigs` to apply settings to installed Providers
+* ControllerConfigs to apply settings to installed Providers
-* `storeconfigs` for connecting external secret stores like [HashiCorp Vault](https://www.vaultproject.io/)
+* StoreConfigs for connecting external secret stores like [HashiCorp Vault](https://www.vaultproject.io/)

 {{< hint "note" >}}